 So what are these false beliefs?

-The c-a-t theory tell us that speech is a sequence of sounds, or phonemes (like c-a-t), grouped together to form words (like ‘cat’), which in turn are grouped together to form sentences (like ‘the cat sat on the mat’).
+The c-a-t theory tell us that speech is (or should be — sloppy speech might be an exception) a sequence of sounds, or phonemes, (like c-a-t), grouped together to form words (like ‘cat’), which in turn are grouped together to form sentences (like ‘the cat sat on the mat’).

 Hang on – those don’t sound like false beliefs!
 They sound like obvious facts.